 Classic KJV - Proverbs 31:18

-31.18 rs magnified print 1194868 1599x1199The text says that she senses that her gain is good.
-This means that she is watching and monitoring her progress.
-Unless we evaluate our work and correct errors we will not make progress.
-The checking and rechecking of our work to ensure its quality goes right back to the Creator who did the same.
-His pattern of working is documented for our benefit.
-God reviewed His work daily and stopped only when He was satisfied that it was “good,” (Genesis 1:4, 10, 12, 18, 21, 25, 31).
-Shoddy workmanship helps no one.
+31.18 rs magnified print 1194868 1599x1199The proverb says that this woman senses her gain is good.
+This means that she’s watching and evaluating her progress.
+Evaluating our work and correcting our errors are absolutely essential to any progress.
+Shoddy workmanship can be worse than nothing.
+Checking and rechecking to ensure our work’s quality of goes right back to our Creator Himself.
+He did the same, and that’s documented for our benefit.
+God reviewed His work daily and stopped only when He was satisfied “that it was good” (Genesis 1:4, 10, 12, 18, 21, 25, 31).
+So, when the woman sees that her gain is good, her first response is gratitude toward the Creator who made it all possible.

 Ready for Trouble